hackerbay/interview/README.md

 # HackerBay Interview.

 Thank you for interviewing with HackerBay.
+We're currently interviewing and hiring for these roles:

 **Software Engineering**
 - [Full Stack Developer](/software-full-stack.md)